Postpartum recovery red flags and important health information after childbirth page

 To have confirmation that you are recovering and transitioning well in the 4th Trimester and to address any concerns, utilize your health care team.
 This might mean asking questions through an online form or patient “portal”, calling a nurse line, and also being seen in-person.
 The American College of Obstetricians and Gynecologists recommends that health […]

 Postpartum Recovery Booklet on a variety of health and self-care topics

 Telehealth or telemedicine has become a new normal since the COVID-19 pandemic.
 Many health care offices are moving some services to phone or video so patients can connect to their care team using a phone, tablet, or computer.
 Typically, clinics have different ways you can meet with your provider, such as video chat, phone call, […]

 When women are pregnant, they generally see an OB/GYN, a midwife, or a family medicine provider for their health care.
 Usually, these providers are responsible for your postpartum care.
 Some women also receive group prenatal care with (hopefully) a reunion about 6 weeks after everyone has given birth.
-After your postpartum visit, it may […]
+After your postpartum visit, it may not […]

 Did you know some problems during pregnancy and after childbirth can happen up to a year postpartum?
 Knowing the urgent maternal warning signs and symptoms is important for you and the people you love.
 Contact your medical care team immediately if you have any signs or symptoms below.
 Don’t wait for office hours!
 The CDC […]